snowplow/documentation/docs/pipeline-components-and-applications/iglu/igluctl-2/index.md

 `igluctl static generate` generates corresponding [Redshift](http://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html) DDL files (`CREATE TABLE` statements) and migration scripts (`ALTER TABLE` statements).

-This command previously was a part of [Schema Guru](http://github.com/snowplow/schema-guru) and was known as `schema-guru ddl`, but has been moved into iglu in r5 release.
-As of version 0.11.0 this will also validate the compatibility of schema family and display warnings if there is an incompatible evolution.
+As of version 0.11.0 this command will also validate the compatibility of schema family and display warnings if there is an incompatible evolution.

 ```bash
 $ ./igluctl static generate $INPUT